Latest Updates

 Sanna-Mari Pihlajapiha

-*) Outside Finland the term "Finnish Stitch" usually seems to refer to the Finnish Stitch 2+2 (UUOO/UUOOO; 2 loops around thumb, 2 behind thumb), and the term "Russian Stitch" to the Russian Stitch 2+2+2 (UUOOUU/OOUUOOO; 2 loops around thumb, 2 behind thumb from front to back, 2 behind thumb from back to front (needle tip pointing to left)).
+*) Outside Finland the term "Finnish Stitch" usually seems to refer to the Finnish Stitch 2+2, and the term "Russian Stitch" to the Russian Stitch 2+2+2.

 In Finland, however, these terms "Finnish" and "Russian" refer to the way of making stitches, and they cover not just one but many stitches.
-That is why I would rather talk about the "Finnish Stitch Family" and the "Russian Stitch Family".
+That is why I would rather talk about the "Finnish Stitch Family" (two-phased stitches) and the "Russian Stitch Family" (three-phased stitches).